djiayong5/Another-SGM/README.md

 Another-SGM
 ===========

-This is not-faster, not good quality, not memory econom realization of semi globam matching for testing some ideas.
-There many files that i use for test and run algo
+This is not faster, not good quality, not memory econom implementation of semi globam matching stereo algorithm for testing some ideas.
+There are many files that i use for test and run algo/

+It uses opencv lib.